duncancmt/fu/README.md

 more interesting, there are some additional restrictions the authors adopted during development beyond what ERC20 literally requires.

-* Calls to `transfer` or `transferFrom` reduce the balance of the caller/`from` by exactly the specified amount
+* Calls to `{transfer,burn,deliver}{,From}` reduce the balance of the caller/`from` by the specified amount (plus or minus 1 wei)
 * Calls to `transfer` or `transferFrom` increase the balance of `to` by a value that lies in the range of reasonable interpretations of how it should be calculated
-  * Lower bound: compute the tax amount exactly, round it up, then deduct it from the specified amount
+  * Lower bound: take the lesser of the balance change of caller/`from` or `amount`, exactly correct for the "crazy balance" of `from`, compute the tax amount exactly, round it up, deduct the tax from the transfer, apply the "crazy balance" for `to`, subtract 1 wei
-  * Upper bound: exactly compute the specified amount minus the tax, round it up
+  * Upper bound: take the greater of the balance change of caller/`from` or `amount`, exactly correct for the "crazy balance" of `from`, exactly compute the specified amount minus the tax, round it up, apply the "crazy balance" for `to`, add 1 wei

+Basically, this is as "reasonable" as you can get for a reflection token given that reflection tokens operate on rationals, and therefore some degree of rounding error in balances is inevitable.
 "Normal" reflection tokens do not have these properties, and the authors adopted these restrictions primarily to demonstrate mastery of the required numerical programming techniques.
 This creates some interesting game-theoretic interplay where it sometimes becomes advantageous to store tokens in multiple addresses, so that the holder benefits from the tax applied to their own incoming and outgoing transfers.

+Also the `Transfer` events emitted are as "reasonable" as possible given the aforementioned rounding error and "crazy balance" logic.

 # Implementation